easybuilders/easybuild/docs/Writing_yeb_easyconfig_files.rst

 The easyconfig parameter ``toolchain`` in .eb files is defined as a dictionary ``{'name':'foo', 'version':'bar'}``.
 In the .yeb format, this can be done much easier by just using ``name, version``.
 E.g::

+    # note: this is eb syntax, will not work in yeb files
     toolchain = {'name':'intel', 'version':'2015b'}

 becomes::